oVirt/ovirt-site/source/feature/websocketproxy-on-a-separate-host.html.md

 *   The user still needs to install the needed RPMs on both the machine; the user have to install only the required RPMs, installing a not required RPM on one of the two machine can broken the process
 *   The user still need to run engine-setup on both the machine
 *   The user knows the root password of the first machine when on the second
-*   This process is relative to a new install
+*   This process is relative to a new install but an upgrade of ovirt-engine-websocket-proxy should not be a problem
+*   The two hosts should be installed in strictly order:
+    -   first the host with the engine to setup also the CA
+    -   than the host with websocket-proxy

 Under this assumptions it can works this way: